darius/sketchbook/bayes_nets/README.md

 class so you're not limited to just one network, and covers some other topics from the same chapter of AIMA.)

+Generalizing to n-way discrete variables is straightforward.
+I haven't dealt with continuous variables so far; see Gwern below for an example of that.

 There's a Coursera course on [probabilistic graphical models](https://www.coursera.org/course/pgm) and the course textbook is in the RC library.
 (At the moment I have it checked out.)